 "Remember, I'm driving," Chloe protested.
 "I really shouldn't—"

 "Ever heard of Uber?"
-Ella said.
+Ella asked.
 Looking up at Maze, she conspicuously mouthed her order again, emphasizing her request with two fingers just to make sure.

 Maze rolled her eyes and pushed away from the booth.
 "Coming right up."